kdave/btrfs-progs/Documentation/Glossary.rst

 top-level subvolume
 	The *subvolume* at the very top of the filesystem.
-This is the only subvolume present in a newly-created btrfs filesystem, and internally has ID 5, otherwise could be referenced as 0 (eg. within the *set-default* subcommand of *btrfs*).
+This is the only subvolume present in a newly-created btrfs filesystem, and internally has ID 5, otherwise could be referenced as 0 (e.g. within the *set-default* subcommand of *btrfs*).

 transaction